barrrettt/greenhouse/README.md

-# greenhouse
+# GREENHOUSE
-raspberrypi for garden
+Raspberrypi for garden.
+Raspis for garden and greenhouses with sensors, actuators, solar panels, water...
+🌱🌾🍅🫑